rajendrarox/SketchIDE/README.md

 ---

-### Explanation of Changes
-1. **Clarified License Types**: Since MIT and CC BY 4.0 are specified, I removed references to the GNU General Public License to avoid confusion.
-2. **License Links**: Added direct links to both the MIT and CC BY 4.0 licenses for easy reference.
-3. **Warranty Disclaimer**: Retained the warranty disclaimer and associated it with both licenses, ensuring legal clarity.

-This revised text provides a consistent description of the licensing terms and clearly links to the licenses under which SketchIDE is distributed.

 Any violations to the license can be reported either by opening an issue or writing a mail to us directly.